pikepdf/pikepdf/docs/installation.rst

     The user compiling ``pikepdf`` to must have registry editing rights on the machine to be able to run the ``vcvarsall.bat`` script.

-:fa:`linux` :fa:`apple` :fa:`windows` Building against a QPDF source tree
+:fa:`linux` :fa:`apple` :fa:`windows` Building against a qpdf source tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow these steps to build pikepdf against a different version of QPDF, rather than the one provided with your operating system.
-This may be useful if you need a more recent version of QPDF than your operating system package manager provides, and you do not want to use Python wheels.
+Follow these steps to build pikepdf against a different version of qpdf, rather than the one provided with your operating system.
+This may be useful if you need a more recent version of qpdf than your operating system package manager provides, and you do not want to use Python wheels.

 .. code-block:: bash